jorbDehmel/jknit/README.md

 ### .jmd Files

-.jmd files are mostly LaTeX, with chunks of code throughout.
+.jmd files are mostly LaTeX, with chunks of code throughout. .md notation is also recognized.
 A code chunk is denoted as follows.

-Things out here are not code.
+Things out here are \*\*not code\*\*.

 \```{name}